Analyzing the Toffoli gate in disordered circuit QED: The Toffoli Gate in Systems with Imperfections

 \section{The Toffoli Gate in Systems with Imperfections}

 In this section we investigate how the gate fidelity is affected by the noise in the system.
-Therefore the system Hamiltonian Eq.~(\ref{eq:XY-type}) undergoes noise while the control Hamiltonian Eq.~(\ref{eq:zeeman}) is maintained perfect (without noise).
+To do so the system Hamiltonian Eq.~(\ref{eq:XY-type}) is subjected to noise while the control Hamiltonian Eq.~(\ref{eq:zeeman}) is maintained perfect (without noise).
 The scenario is to apply a set of control fields optimized for the perfect system to an imperfect system.
 In other words, we analyze the sensitivity of the control fields to the noise in the main system.